102 Not Out: Plot

 routine checkup.
 Babulal accepts the condition to stop visiting the doctor's clinic daily without accusing him of theft.
 Later, Dattatraya tells Babulal that his third condition is to cut holes in his childhood blanket which is immediately rejected by the latter.

 One condition that totally changes Babulal's life is when he is sent with Dhiru to certain parts of Mumbai which includes a visit to Juhu Garden in Santacruz and St. Sebastian's Church in Chembur.
 Dhiru is confused when Babulal feels nostalgic and bursts into tears after visiting the two places.
-Dattaraya informs Dhiru that he and Babulal regularly visited the garden in Babulal's childhood, and that Babulal and his estranged son, Amol (Dharmendra Gohil), regularly visited the church for prayers.
+Dattatraya informs Dhiru that he and Babulal regularly visited the garden in Babulal's childhood, and that Babulal and his estranged son, Amol (Dharmendra Gohil), regularly visited the church for prayers.
 However, after Amol grew up, Babulal sent him to the USA only for his education but the latter settled and got married there instead, and has hardly contacted his father in all these years.
 After completing all the conditions, Babulal becomes sorrowed and distributes cake to young children on the streets.
 Babulal also completes the third condition of cutting holes in his childhood blanket and begins seeing life in a jovial way just like his father, leading a delighted Dattatraya to find it easier to complete his mission.

-On Babulal's birthday, Amol contacts him but Dattaraya, who considers Amol as a bad influence for Babulal, does not answer the phone call and also does not inform Babulal about it.
-The same day, the flowers sent by Amol are also intercepted by Dattaraya and not handed over to Babulal.
-Amol contacts again at night but once again Dattaraya does not inform Babulal about it, and deletes the call history from Babulal's cellphone.
-The next day, Dattaraya hands over the flowers to Babulal, who becomes upset as they were not handed over to him earlier and contacts Amol to thank him for sending the flowers.
+On Babulal's birthday, Amol contacts him but Dattatraya, who considers Amol as a bad influence for Babulal, does not answer the phone call and also does not inform Babulal about it.
+The same day, the flowers sent by Amol are also intercepted by Dattatraya and not handed over to Babulal.
+Amol contacts again at night but once again Dattatraya does not inform Babulal about it, and deletes the call history from Babulal's cellphone.
+The next day, Dattatraya hands over the flowers to Babulal, who becomes upset as they were not handed over to him earlier and contacts Amol to thank him for sending the flowers.
 Amol informs him about the two missed calls and that he is arriving in India the next month.
-Babulal gets angry with Dattaraya for withholding this information.
-Knowing that Amol's motive is too claim himself as the heir to their property, Dattatraya then provides Babulal with his last condition to kick Amol out of the house, to which the latter disagrees for not wishing to behave rudely with his son, resulting in a fallout between them both.
+Babulal gets angry with Dattatraya for withholding this information.
+Knowing that Amol's motive is to claim himself as the heir to their property, Dattatraya then provides Babulal with his last condition to kick Amol out of the house, to which the latter disagrees for not wishing to behave rudely with his son, resulting in a fallout between them both.